-The Archives assisted with 5,575 research requests during the year.
-Researchers from forty-two states and four countries visited the reading room at the Barrett Building.
-Researchers from forty-seven states and eight countries wrote, called, or emailed the Archives with research questions.
+The State Archives assisted with 5,750 research requests during the year.
+Researchers from thirty-nine states and two countries visited the reading room at the Barrett Building.
+Researchers from all fifty states and eight countries wrote, called, or emailed the Archives with research questions.
 The Records Management unit is working on streamlining the process of managing records, thereby providing more efficient service to agencies.
-The staff of the State Imaging Center (formerly Micrographics) is in the process of transitioning from spending most of its time producing microfilm to spending the majority of its time scanning records.
-The Archives staff has focused much of its time and energy available for outreach on social media.
-The Archives has an active and popular Facebook page.
+The staff of the State Imaging Center is in the process of transitioning from spending most of its time producing microfilm to spending the majority of its time scanning records.
+The Archives continues to have an active and popular Facebook page and has increased its outreach activities by adding a blog that is available through its webpage.